Corey4005/STEMNET-Daily-Files/README.md

 ```

 # Set up
 Below is a diagram of the directory structure for this software.
-Please set up a `logfiles` directory and a subfolder called `last_station_times` in the same directory as the python and shell scripts.
-You will also need to set up a `daily_files` and `station_data` directory for the software to function properly.
-I am working to update the software to make this setup automated upon the first time it is called.
-For now, you will have to set these directories up yourself.

 ```
 .